axodotdev/sarahs-playground/README.md

 and the tobacconist in the Ziegfeld Theatre and casually ask for a carton of Gauloises and a carton
 of Picayunes, and a NEW YORK POST with her face on it

+and I am sweating a lot by now and thinking of